Connor-Miller/loot/docs/adr/0024-resumable-transfer.md

   the round-trips entirely.
 - **No format change.** S6 is pure client orchestration over the S5 negotiation and the append-only, idempotent `stow` (ADR 0011); `FORMAT_MAJOR` stays 4.

+## Amendment (2026-07-18, #309): batches are byte-capped too

+The 32-object count cap said nothing about *bytes*, and the relay silently ran under axum's implicit 2 MiB `DefaultBodyLimit` — so a batch of large objects (the #307 land: a closure with two big `.rs` files) bounced with `413 Payload Too Large` on every retry.
+The closure only grows, so one oversized land wedged relay sync permanently.

+Two changes, one per side:

+- **Relay: an explicit body limit.** `serve` sets `DefaultBodyLimit::max(MAX_BODY_BYTES)` (64 MiB) on every route.
+The limit is a deliberate, exported constant instead of a framework default nobody chose.
+- **Client: a byte cap on batching.** `bundle_wanted_batched` closes a batch at 32 objects (resume granularity, unchanged) **or** when its object ciphertext would exceed the byte budget — `loot push` passes `MAX_BODY_BYTES / 8`, so the change delta, keys, and envelope riding on top of the counted ciphertext fit in the headroom.
+An object larger than the whole budget ships alone in its own bundle: the cap bounds packing, it never wedges a transfer.

+Why not a client-only cap under the old 2 MiB default (which would have unwedged the incident with no relay upgrade)?
+Because the per-bundle change delta is uncapped and rides every batch — once it alone nears 2 MiB no client cap can help, and a sub-2 MiB budget multiplies that repeated overhead across many more batches.
+The relay is ours to upgrade, so both sides move and the limit becomes an explicit contract instead of an inherited default.
+The deployed relay must be rebuilt at this change before large pushes succeed.

+The residual: a *single object* larger than 64 MiB still cannot cross (batching cannot split one object; that would need a chunked-object protocol — not built until a real repo needs it).
+The client's 413 error now says which side to fix.
+Still no format change; both caps are transport orchestration.